melenNinja/Open-Weather/README.md

 }
 ```

-You can get a free API key from OpenWeatherMap API.
+You can get a free API key from OpenWeatherMap API